Gov. McCrory, NCGOP ask Charlotte to overturn ordinance in exchange for HB2 repeal

 “This is the same cheap trick the North Carolina General Assembly has attempted all along, asking Charlotte to repeal crucial protections for the LGBTQ community and trust they will hold up their end of the bargain on a full repeal of HB2.” said JoDee Winterhof, Senior Vice President of Policy and Political Affairs at the Human Rights Campaign.
 “This arrangement would create problems, not solve them.
 It would require Charlotte to drop the very protections for the LGBTQ community that businesses, the NCAA and other organizations have now made clear are need and are a priority.”

+“The reason the NBA, NCAA and countless other groups and companies have refused to do business in North Carolina is because H.B.
+2 is an unprecedented and targeted attack on the LGBT community that is inconsistent with American values – not because Charlotte commendably decided to protect LGBT people from discrimination,” said Simone Bell, the Southern Regional Director for Lambda Legal.
+“Nondiscrimination policies like Charlotte’s are good and necessary measures that protect the LGBT community.
+Repealing Charlotte’s ordinance would be a step backward for equality, inclusion and fairness.
+Governor McCrory and the General Assembly need to stop pointing fingers, do the right thing and repeal all of H.B.
+2’s harmful provisions.”

+The ACLU, Lambda Legal and Equality North Carolina are challenging HB2 in federal court on behalf of six LGBT North Carolinians.

-They are also asking community members to turn out to the meeting, which takes place at 5 p.m. at the Charlotte-Mecklenburg Government Center, 600 E. 4th St., to thank the city council for standing up for LGBT rights and asking them to not back down.
+LGBT rights organizations and advocates are also asking community members to turn out to the meeting, which takes place at 5 p.m. at the Charlotte-Mecklenburg Government Center, 600 E. 4th St., to thank the city council for standing up for LGBT rights and asking them to not back down.

 MeckPAC released the following statement: